CCDirectLink/CrossedEyes/TUTORIAL.md

 When a hint is focused, you can press L3 to read the hint description.
 When a hint is focused, you can select it with X.
 Selecting a hint makes the focus persist even outside of the analysis menu.
+Hints have higher pitch if they are higher than the player, and lower pitch if they are lower.
+You can filter hints by type using dpad left and dpad right.

 ### Aim analysis